django-cms/django-cms/docs/how_to/custom_plugins.rst

 * create a template of your own that extends ``cms/templates/admin/cms/page/plugin/change_form.html`` to provide the functionality you require;
-* provide your :class:`cms.plugin_base.CMSPluginBase` subclass with a ``change_form_template`` attribute pointing at your new template.
+* provide your :class:`cms.plugin_base.CMSPluginBase` sub-class with a ``change_form_template`` attribute pointing at your new template.

 Extending ``admin/cms/page/plugin/change_form.html`` ensures that you'll keep